Battle of Elsenborn Ridge: German dispositions

-The German troops holding the region around Monschau were part of LXVII Armeekorps led by General der Infanterie Otto Hitzfeld.
-They had been placed under the command of the 6th Panzer Army in preparation for Wacht Am Rhein.
-LXVII Armeekorps' sector covered about 32 km, from a point just south of Vossenack, 10 km northeast of Monschau, to a point southeast of Camp d’Elsenborn in the south.
-LXVII Armeekorps was composed of 326th, 272nd and 246th Volksgrenadier Divisions and 3rd Panzergrenadier Division.
+The LXVII Armeekorps commanded by General der Infanterie Otto Hitzfeld were ordered to the region around Monschau.
+Their sector covered about 32 km, from a point just south of Vossenack, 10 km northeast of Monschau, to southeast of Camp d'Elsenborn in the south.
 The 326th was designated to take the area north and south of Monschau.
 The 246th and 3rd Panzergrenadier Division were tasked with taking Höfen and Monschau and nearby villages and then driving northwest to seize the Eupen road, which would allow I SS Panzer Corps to attack west over Rollbahn B.

-To the south of LXVII Armeekorps was I SS Panzer Corps, including the 1st SS Panzer Division, 12th SS Panzer Division, 12th Volksgrenadier Division, 277th Volksgrenadier Division, and 3rd Fallschirmjäger Division.
-1st SS Panzer Corps had been formed from Adolf Hitler's personal bodyguard regiment.
-It had the primary responsibility for breaking through the Allied lines and reaching the Meuse River and then Antwerp.
-12th SS Panzer Division was composed of junior officers and enlisted men who had been drawn from members of the Hitler Youth, while its senior non-commissioned officers and officers were generally veterans of the Eastern Front.
-I SS Panzer Corps was given the role of breaking through to an east–west road in the northern sector of the Ardennes, code-named Rollbahn B, through Spa.
-3rd Fallschirmjäger Division and 12th Volksgrenadier Division were responsible for opening the way to Rollbahn D for SS Standartenführer Joachim Peiper's Kampfgruppe Peiper, the lead element of 1st SS Panzer Division.
+I SS Panzer Corps, positioned south of LXVII Armeekorps, had the primary responsibility for breaking through the Allied lines and reaching the Meuse River and then Antwerp.
+Its 12th SS Panzer Division was composed of junior officers and enlisted men who had been drawn from members of the Hitler Youth, while its senior non-commissioned officers and officers were generally veterans of the Eastern Front.
+It was assigned the job of breaking through to an east–west road in the northern sector of the Ardennes, code-named Rollbahn B, through Spa.

+The 3rd Fallschirmjäger Division and 12th Volksgrenadier Division were responsible for opening the way to Rollbahn D for SS Standartenführer Joachim Peiper's Kampfgruppe Peiper, the lead element of 1st SS Panzer Division.

 According to Dietrich's plan, LXVII Armeekorps would secure 6th Panzer Army's northern flank.
 By sidestepping Monschau to seize the area of poor roads, forested hills, and upland moors of the Hohe Venn, LXVII's divisions would block the main roads leading into the breakthrough area from the north and west.
 Simultaneously, I SS Panzer Corps to the south would use its three infantry divisions to punch holes in the American line and swing northwest to join the left flank of LXVII Corps.
 Together, the infantry divisions would form a solid shoulder, behind which the tanks of I and II SS Panzer Corps would advance along 6th Panzer Army's routes leading west and northwest.